ansonkwok05/asio-ftp/README.md

 ```

 ### macOS
-Not tested, but should work using CMake.
+Not tested, but should work by using CMake to build.